 The Porcupine Puffer, Diodon holocanthus, also known as the Burrfish is equipped with spines resembling a porcupines, jaws with two fused teeth, and the ability to expand its body when agitated.
 They are one of the most popular pufferfish species for their unique appearance and relative hardiness.

 The Porcupine Puffer will feed primarily on a carnivorous diet consisting of small inverts.
 It will use its strong jaws to pry open hard-shelled inverts when fed.
-They should be kept in tanks of at least 60 gallons, in alkaline conditions, and with plenty of live rock crevices and hiding places.
+They should be kept in tanks in alkaline conditions, and with plenty of live rock crevices and hiding places.
 Like other puffers, the Porcupine Puffer should never be transported in a net as they can expand entrapping them, use a container instead.

 Cute little guy.
 About 3".
 Was a bit shy at first, but appears hearty and is starting to eat well.
 Not interested in my snails yet, but I'm sure that will change.